 The Perseids also take place for up to six weeks between mid-July and August, the warmest time of the year for northern hemisphere residents, and a pleasant time for camping out and viewing this spectacular celestial event.
 Its radiant, or point of apparent origin, lies within the constellation of Perseus, with the name “Perseids” derived from the Greek word“ Perseides”, referring to “the sons of Perseus” in Greek mythology.

-Discovery: 36 AD (First recorded)
+- Discovery: 36 AD (First recorded)

-Parent Body: Comet Swift–Tuttle
+- Parent Body: Comet Swift–Tuttle

-Right Ascension: 03h 04m
+- Right Ascension: 03h 04m

-Date of Peak: August 12 (July 23–August 20)
+- Date of Peak: August 12 (July 23–August 20)

-Velocity: 58 km/s
+- Velocity: 58 km/s

-Zenith: hourly rate 80
+- Zenith: hourly rate 80

 Origin of the Perseids

 As comets approach the Sun, they sacrifice varying amounts of dust, gas, and other debris as they heat up.
-This process is known as “sublimation”, and the stream of dust and small diameter debris released can persist in the orbit of the progenitor comet for thousands of years.
-In the case of comet linked to the Perseids, Swift-Tuttle, the stream of debris is known as the Perseid cloud, and the shower occurs as the Earth passes through it during its orbit around the Sun.
+This process is known as “sublimation”, and the stream of dust and small-diameter debris released can persist in the orbit of the progenitor comet for thousands of years.
+In the case of the comet linked to the Perseids, Swift-Tuttle, the stream of debris is known as the Perseid cloud, and the shower occurs as the Earth passes through it during its orbit around the Sun.

 When to observe the Perseids

 As is the case with many, if not most meteor showers, the best time to view is in the hours just before dawn, when the side of the Earth that is rotating into the Sun also enters the main stream of meteors.
-However, no meteors from the Perseids are known to have reached Earth’s surface since most burn up at heights above 50 miles (80 kms).
+However, no meteors from the Perseids are known to have reached Earth’s surface since most burn up at heights above 50 miles (80 km).

 History of the Perseid Meteor Shower

-Although the first recorded account of the Perseids appear in Chinese manuscripts that date from the first century A.D., credit for the discovery of this shower is generally given to Belgian astronomer Adolphe Quetelet, who reported it in 1835.
+Although the first recorded account of the Perseids appears in Chinese manuscripts that date from the first century A.D., credit for the discovery of this shower is generally given to Belgian astronomer Adolphe Quetelet, who reported it in 1835.